studentdotjs/javascriptAlgorithms/README.md

 1. Chocolate Dilemma.
 1. Split a String Based on Vowels and Consonants.
 1. White Space between Every Capitalize Word of String.
+1. Return the First Value of an Array.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)